-Martin describes what Agile is in no uncertain terms: a small discipline that helps small teams manage small projects…with huge implications, because every big project is comprised of many small projects.
-Drawing on his 50 years’ experience with projects of every conceivable type, he shows how Agile can help you bring true professionalism to software development.
+Martin describes what Agile is in no uncertain terms: a small discipline that helps small teams manage small projects…with huge implications because every big project is comprised of many small projects.
+Drawing on his 50 years of experience with projects of every conceivable type, he shows how Agile can help you bring true professionalism to software development.

 - Get back to the basics – what Agile is, was, and should always be